JJumSSu/WordEmbedding2Code/README.md

 make train MODEL_NAME=Your_Compressor_Model_Name M=32 K=16
 ```

-Please note that the loss explodes occasionally even thought the seed is fixed.
+* Please note that the loss explodes occasionally even though the seed is fixed.

-When the 'NaN' pops up during training, (or very large number), please re-execute the command.
+  When the 'NaN' pops up during training(or a very large number), please re-execute the command.

-Normally it should work like as in the figure below:
+  Normally it should work like as in the figure below.

 ![Screenshot](screenshot.PNG)

 ### Evaluate Code Learner

-Specify model output name(trained) and glove file.
+Specify the name of the trained model(compressing).

 Evluation will be conducted on the valid dataset.